EiriniMits/English-Greek-Dictionary/README.md

 # English-Greek-Dictionary

+This project was created for academic purposes on the subject of 'Basic Programming Principles' at the Aristotle University of Thessaloniki.

 A project written in C language that translates words from Greek into English and vice versa.
 The program retains a dictionary stored in a text file, which contains for each Greek word the corresponding English one.
 A menu of options displayed to the user is listed below:

 1. Insert Term